-Morse code can be communicated in many different ways including, over the radio, a light on a ship, sound signals over a radio, and even by blinking.
+Morse code can be communicated in many different ways including, over the radio, using a flashlight, sound signals over a radio, and even by blinking.

 A person may not able to send a light signal with a flashlight as fast as if you were sending signals on a radio.

 There just needs to be consistency with your own signals so people can easily tell what you are trying to say.